10 Common Signs of a Blown Head Gasket

 If the radiator hose is okay, then it’s likely that the head gasket has failed and needs replacing.
 One of the most common causes of bad head gaskets is overheating.

-Look out for these signs and symptoms to avoid further problems and disappointments.
+Look out for this signs and symptoms to avoid further problems and disappointments.
 If you still have any further questions please use the comment box to ask.

 Be the first to comment